mikimasta/Unimaas/Year1/Period1/DSAI/README.md

 > ![Overfitting2](model2.png)

 ### Estimation and validation go together
 - A large enough model can reproduce a measured output arbitrarily well.
-We must verify that the model is relevant for other data - data that were not used for estimation (training the model), but were collected, but were gathered from the same system.
+We must verify that the model is relevant for other data - data that were not used for estimation (training the model), but were collected, gathered from the same system.

 > ![plot](plot.png)
 ---
 ### Exam checklist
-- Given the set of correlated var x and y, know hot wo compute the linear equation of the regression line through the data (y = ax + b)
+- Given the set of correlated var x and y, know how to compute the linear equation of the regression line through the data (y = ax + b)
 - Know how to solve exercises as the one given at the end of the lecture.